 Will-Be: The man behind the collectives name, Will-Be is a proud St. Louis native with roots in Philadelphia and North Carolina.
 The hip-hop culture of these two areas combined with the huSTLe mentality of Saint Louis are the origins of Will's ill flows and enthusiasm for rap culture.
 With completion of a business degree from the University of Missouri in Spring of 2018, the young entrepreneur is a networking savvy industry level representative of the group.
 His skill set ranges from organizing and promoting shows to expanding the brand all while operating as a talented artist.
 [MC]

-Albert Marshall: A recent graduate from the University of Lawrence, Wisconsin with a degree in physics, Marshall has taken a job in Saint Louis and will continue his tenure as the righteous, groovy baseline of LOOPRAT's ensemble.
-[Bassist]
+Albert Marshall: A graduate from the University of Lawrence, Wisconsin with a degree in physics, Marshall has taken a job in Saint Louis and will continue his tenure as the righteous, groovy baseline of LOOPRAT's ensemble.
+Additionally, Albert is the bandleader of the affiliated jazz side project Quintessential, comprised of the LOOPRAT instrumentalists[Bassist]